4 Ways to Improve Language Development in Children

 The Connection to English as a Second Language Acquisition

-We offer advice to teachers on how to guide student language development as a second language.
-At The ETI Academy, we believe language development, as with other learning, is tied to student emotions.
+We offer advice to homeschooling parents on how to guide student language development as a second language.
+We believe language development, as with other learning, is tied to student emotions.

 Students who are learning English as a second language, need more time to improve on their listening skills as they make connections words they hear back to their first language.